duparq/hwa/atmel/avr/examples/README.md

  * Pyserial: installed from the bash command line: `/c/Python27/Scripts/pip install pyserial`

  * Optionnally: [wxPython](http://www.wxpython.org/download.php) for companion
-   applications that have graphical capablities.
+   applicapions that have graphical capablities.

 Once all this is downloaded and installed, update your PATH, e.g.: